 Center for Cancer Data Harmonization (CCDH)

-The National Cancer Institute's (NCI's) Center for Cancer Data Harmonization (CCDH) aims to facilitate harmonization of data available through NCI's Cancer Research Data Commons (CRDC).
+NCI's Center for Cancer Data Harmonization (CCDH) aims to facilitate the harmonization of data available through NCI's Cancer Research Data Commons (CRDC).
 As new data sets are added to the CRDC, harmonization is vital.
 Pooling data from numerous sources strengthens the power of the information, but only if it can be meaningfully connected.
 The standards promoted by CCDH will ensure that multi-modal cancer research data can be combined, analyzed, and turned into knowledge that's useful to the broader research community.

 The objectives of the CCDH are to: